 Mining and construction equipment

-Aviation (as base stock for synthetic jet fuels)
+Aviation (as a base component for synthetic jet fuels)

 Comparison with Conventional Diesel